toluaina/pgsync/README.md

 - Works with any PostgreSQL database (version 9.4 or later).
 - Negligible impact on database performance.
 - Transactionally consistent output in Elasticsearch.
-This means: writes appear only when they are committed to the database, insert, update and delete (TG_OP's) operations appear in the same order as they were committed (as opposed to eventual consistency).
+This means: writes appear only when they are committed to the database, insert, update and delete operations appear in the same order as they were committed (as opposed to eventual consistency).
 - Fault-tolerant: does not lose data, even if processes crash or a network interruption occurs, etc. The process can be recovered from the last checkpoint.
 - Returns the data directly as Postgres JSON from the database for speed.
 - Transforms the data on the fly e.g rename labels before indexing.